rsvim/rfc/5-EditingMode.md

 We could directly apply/copy the **Five-Modes** for the integrated terminal, with some optimizations and adaptions for terminal input scenario:

-- Terminal mode: The Insert mode in terminal buffer.
+- Terminal mode: The insert mode in terminal buffer.
-- Terminal-Normal mode: The Normal mode in terminal buffer.
+- Terminal-Normal mode: The normal mode in terminal buffer.
-- Terminal-Visual/Select mode: The Visual/Select mode in terminal buffer.
+- Terminal-Visual/Select mode: The visual/select mode in terminal buffer.
-- Terminal-Replace mode: The Replace mode in terminal buffer.
+- Terminal-Replace mode: The replace mode in terminal buffer.
-- Terminal-Operator-pending mode: The Operator-pending mode in terminal buffer.
+- Terminal-Operator-pending mode: The operator-pending mode in terminal buffer.

 ![2](images/5-EditingMode.2.drawio.svg)